zeflash/SublimeLinter/README.markdown

 Using
 -----
-The best way to use SublimeLinter is as a background linter, which is the default behavior.
-Every time the text changes, a lint run is queued for execution.
-If you find that background linting slows down the UI too much, you can unset this user preference (or set it to false) and use the Control+Command+l (OS X) or Control+Alt+l (Linux/Windows) key equivalent or the Command Palette to run it only on demand.

-To disable background linting, go to the Preferences menu and select "File Settings - User".
-Then add the following line to the settings:

-    "sublimelinter": false,

-Don't include the trailing comma if it is the last item in the prefs array.
+SublimeLinter runs in one of three modes, which is determined by the "sublimelinter" user setting:

+* Background mode (the default) - When the "sublimelinter" setting is true, linting is performed in the background as you modify a file.
+If you like instant feedback, this is the best way to use SublimeLinter.
+If you want feedback, but not instantly, you can try another mode or set a minimum queue delay so that the linter will only run after a certain amount of idle time.
+* Load-save mode - When the "sublimelinter" setting is "load-save", linting is performed only when a file is loaded and after saving.
+Errors are cleared as soon as the file is modified.
+* On demand mode - When the "sublimelinter" setting is false, linting is performed only when initiated by you.
+Use the Control+Command+l (OS X) or Control+Alt+l (Linux/Windows) key equivalent or the Command Palette to lint the current file.
+If the current file has no associated linter, the command will not be available.

-Within a file whose language/syntax is supported by SublimeLinter, you control SublimeLinter via the Command Palette (Command+Shift+P on OS X, Control+Shift+P on Linux/Windows).
+Within a file whose language/syntax is supported by SublimeLinter, you can control SublimeLinter via the Command Palette (Command+Shift+P on OS X, Control+Shift+P on Linux/Windows).
 The available commands are:

 * SublimeLinter: Lint Current File — Lints the current file, highlights any errors and displays how many errors were found.
-* SublimeLinter: Enable Background Linting — Enables the background linter for the current view and lints it.
+* SublimeLinter: Enable Background Linting — Enables background linting mode for the current view and lints it.
-* SublimeLinter: Disable Background Linting — Disables the background linter for the current view and clears all lint errors.
+* SublimeLinter: Disable Background Linting — Disables background linting mode for the current view and clears all lint errors.
+* SublimeLinter: Enable Load-Save Linting — Enables load-save linting mode for the current view and clears all lint errors.
 * SublimeLinter: Reset — Clears all lint errors and enables background linting if it has not explicitly been disabled.
 * SublimeLinter: Show Commands — Shows commands available for use by other plugins or via the console.